initstring/RTAP/docs/dev/DESIGN.md

 - Initialization runs before the server starts via `scripts/init.ts`.
 It ensures an admin account exists and seeds MITRE data if empty by parsing the STIX bundle at `data/mitre/enterprise-attack.json` through `src/lib/mitreStix.ts` (no generated processed file).
 - Development (SQLite): after deleting the DB, run `npm run db:push` once to create tables.
 Then start the app; initialization will seed admin + MITRE.
 Data persists across restarts.
 - Production: the app never runs `db push`.
-Provision schema using migrations (`npm run db:migrate`) or ship a pre-created SQLite file and persist it.
+Provision schema ahead of time (for now run `npx prisma db push` during deploys or ship a pre-created SQLite file and persist it).
 Initialization still creates the admin and seeds MITRE if tables are present and empty.